Is Your Body Backcountry Ready?

 You might have everything you need to explore the backcountry (or maybe you plan to rent it from our Alpine Demo Centre!) but have you thought about preparing your body for those leg-burning powder days?

 We may have been running, biking and hiking all summer, but the muscles you use for skiing and snowboarding have likely been neglected.
-Maybe you’re one step ahead and already hitting the squat rack on every Meadow Park locals’ night, but have you thought about your core strength, your tight calves or your flexibility?
 Have you considered how best to fuel your body to keep energy levels high on a long day of touring?
 In Whistler and Squamish, we’re lucky to be surrounded by many excellent physiotherapists, personal trainers and yoga teachers, and even luckier still that they’ve shared some of their best tips!

 So read on, learn something new and get the most from your season!

 “There is no doubt that ski touring and splitboarding challenges all facets of fitness therefore, you need a training plan that challenges you accordingly.
 A program should be designed to focus on uphill skiing fitness, downhill skiing strength and all day stamina.
 Not only that, we need to include a means of avoiding acute or overuse injuries that can often develop from such long-duration, demanding sports.
 Often our programs only incorporate movements that are similar to our sport, which of course are necessary, however we need to balance the body’s musculature in order to enjoy our sport injury free for years to come.
 Consistently pounding away at the same muscles over and over will only lead to pain, increase potential for injury and eventually, cease your ability to enjoy your beloved sport.